ImaginArte

 San Diego painter and muralist Salvador Torres is one of the earliest veterans of the Chicano art movement.
 His residency ran from April 13th to April 17th, 2009.

-Some of the artists also engage faculty and graduate students in an evening tertulia, or, art salon.
-Lively conversations with the artists over examples of their artwork are very typical.
+Some of the artists also engaged faculty and graduate students in an evening tertulia, or, art salon.
+Lively conversations with the artists over examples of their artwork are were very typical.

-Project graduate students also participate.
-Cristina Serna, for example, conducted oral history interviews with Yolanda Lopez and is assisting with an oral history publication on artist Leo Limon.
-Franky Fuentes is helping to produce a documentary video on Limon.
+Project graduate students also participated.
+Cristina Serna, for example, conducted oral history interviews with Yolanda Lopez and assisted with an oral history publication on artist Leo Limon.
+Franky Fuentes helped to produce a documentary video on Limon.

 Esteban Villa